-Magali Suarez Candler is certified in immigration and nationality law by the Texas Board of Legal Specialization and is a member of the American Immigration Lawyers Association, or AILA.
-She serves on the AILA Executive Office for Immigration Review Liaison Committee, advocating on a national basis.
-She is a past chair of the Texas Chapter of AILA and previously served as vice chair, treasurer, secretary, asylum office liaison, and liaison for the Houston Executive Office for Immigration Review.
-She served on the State Bar of Texas Laws Relating to Immigration and Nationality Committee from 1998 to 2003.
-She also served on the University of Houston Law Foundation Board from 1999 to 2003.
+Magali Suarez Candler is certified in immigration and nationality law by the Texas Board of Legal Specialization and is a member of the American Immigration Lawyers Association.
+She serves on the AILA Executive Office for Immigration Review Liaison Committee.
+She is a past chair of the Texas Chapter of AILA and served in the Houston Executive Office for Immigration Review; on the State Bar of Texas Laws Relating to Immigration and Nationality Committee; and on the University of Houston Law Foundation Board.

-Judge Monica A. Gonzalez is a retired county court at law judge who presided over family violence cases.
-She was a municipal court judge for 12 years.
-Prior to becoming a judge, she served as a prosecutor for the Bexar County Criminal District Attorney's Office.
-She also previously practiced law in the private sector, with mostly criminal and family law cases.
-Judge Gonzalez served on the State Commission on Judicial Conduct and on the District 10A Grievance Committee.
-She was appointed and served on the Texas Supreme Court Committee on the Revision of the Texas Code of Judicial Conduct, the Texas Judicial Council Committee, the Bexar County Bail Bond Board, and the Mayor's Commission on the Status of Women - San Antonio.
-She received her law degree from St. Mary's University School of Law.
+Judge Monica A. Gonzalez is a retired county court at law judge who presided over family violence cases and was a municipal court judge for 12 years.
+She previously served as a prosecutor for the Bexar County Criminal District Attorney's Office.
+She also practiced law in the private sector and served on the State Commission on Judicial Conduct and on the District 10A Grievance Committee.
+She served on the Texas Supreme Court Committee on the Revision of the Texas Code of Judicial Conduct, the Texas Judicial Council Committee, the Bexar County Bail Bond Board, and the Mayor's Commission on the Status of Women - San Antonio.
+She received her J.D. from St. Mary's University School of Law.